Alessandragon/Mparloc/README.md

     grid_creatore(Name_network,Name_event) # Tool for creating grids starting from NnLinLoc grids.
     Launcher(Name_network,Name_event) # Function that initialize and launch the Location algorithm.

-`Name_network` and `Name_event` are  string object that contain rispectivly the name of the network folder and the name of records folder.
+`Name_network` and `Name_event` are string object that contain respectively the name of the network folder and the name of records folder.
 The network folder contains: a sub-folder `grids`, a records folder and a text file named `list_stations_4loc.dat` containing the station name list used by Mparloc.
-The `grids` folder contains `.buf` and `.hdr` files of time grids created with tools of Nonlinloc, while in the records folder folder there are the accelerometric `sac` files with their station fields and transduction coefficient correctly seted in header.
+The `grids` folder contains `.buf` and `.hdr` files of time grids created with tools of Nonlinloc, while in the records folder there are the accelerometric `sac` files with their station fields and transduction coefficient correctly fixed in header.
 Following an example of `list_stations_4loc.dat`:

     AND3